Some harmonic functions for killed Markov branching processes with immigration and culling: Preliminaries

 is equivalent to (recall $\zeta$ is the explosion time)

-i.e. to the explosivity of the chain $X$ \cite[Theorem V.9.1]{harris} (the presence of the immigration and culling is without effect on the (non-)eplosiveness of $X$, because immigration/culling occur at a constant rate).
-By a result of \cite[Corollary~2]{doney} condition \eqref{eq:e} is also equivalent to In particular the chain is always explosive if $\sum_{l=k}^\infty p_l\sim k^{-\alpha}L(k)$ as $k\to \infty$ for a slowly varying $L$ and $\alpha\in (0,1)$ \cite{grey}; the situation corresponding to \eqref{eq:e} is thus non-vacuous.
+i.e. to the explosivity of the chain $X$ \cite[Theorem V.9.1]{harris} -- the presence of the immigration and culling is without effect on the (non-)explosiveness of $X$, which seems plain (because immigration/culling occur at a constant rate), but let us give a formal proof at once.